c3d/recorder/README.md

 The flight recorder is designed to help you debug complex, real-time, multi-CPU programs.
-It lets you instrument their execution with very inexpensive, non-intrusive  `printf`-like *record statements*, that capture what is happening in your program.
+It lets you instrument their execution with non-intrusive `printf`-like *record statements*, that capture what is happening in your program.
 These record statements are very inexpensive (about 80-100ns on a modern x86), so you can leave them in your code all the time, even for optimized code.

 Then, when something bad happens or from within a debugger, you can *dump the recorder*, which gives you a very detailed account of recent